dylanerichards/RoR/blog/_posts/2016-07-28-project-euler-problem-1.md

 <pre>
   <code class="ruby">
     if number % 3 == 0 || number % 5 == 0
-      answer += number # => Add the number into the eventual answer if it's evenly divisible by 3 or 5 end
+      answer += number # => Add the number to the eventual answer if it's evenly divisible by 3 or 5 end
   </code>
 </pre>